evizitei/ruby-tanks/README.md

 action for each tick, but any bot that matches the same interface (accepts the game state and returns a desired action of [left, right, up, down, shoot]) could be input, so the bot can be as complicated as you want.

+If you write your own bot, go into "game.rb" and replace one of the random bots with your bot (or add it as a 3rd), and the game should just work.